Open-Systems-Pharmacology/Lisinopril-model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### Metabolism and Elimination <a id="model-parameters-and-assumptions-metabolism-and-elimination"></a>

-After absorption, lisinopril remains unbound to plasma proteins, does not undergo metabolism, and is not secreted into bile.
+After absorption, Lisinopril remains unbound to plasma proteins, does not undergo metabolism, and is not secreted into bile.
 The drug is primarily eliminated through renal plasma clearance, with `Plasma Clearance` estimated accordingly.

 ### Automated Parameter Identification <a id="model-parameters-and-assumptions-parameter-identification"></a>